Appendices

 For more information about FERPA, please go to the University Registrar's website.

-Appendix D: Average Support Cost & Source of Funds Per Full-Time Equivalent Student
+Appendix D: Average Support Cost Per Full-Time Equivalent Student and Sources of Funds

 The total support cost per full-time equivalent student (FTES) includes the expenditures for current operations, including payments made to students in the form of financial aid, and all fully reimbursed programs contained in state appropriations.
 The average support cost is determined by dividing the total cost by the number of FTES.
-The total CSU 2022-23 budget amounts were $4,589,590,000 from state General Fund (GF) appropriations, before a $(68.5) million CalPERS retirement adjustment, $2,446,491,000 from gross tuition revenue, and $672,655,000 from other fee revenues for a total of $7,708,736,000.
-The 2022-23 resident FTES target is 383,680 and the nonresident FTES based on past-year actual is 19,953 for a total of 403,633 FTES.
+The total CSU 2023-24 budget amounts were $4,988,674,000 from state General Fund (GF) appropriations, $2,459,737,000, from gross tuition revenue, and $707,090,000 from other fee revenues for a total of $8,155,501,000.
+The 2023-24 resident FTES target is 387,114 and the nonresident FTES based on past-year actual is 20,907 for a total of 408,021 FTES.
 The GF appropriation is applicable to resident students only whereas fee revenues are collected from resident and nonresident students.
 FTES is derived by dividing the total student credit units attempted by a fixed amount depending on academic level (e.g., 30 for a semester university and 45 for a quarter university, the figures that define a full-time undergraduate or postbaccalaureate student's academic load).

 Appendix E: Procedure for the Establishment or Abolishment of University-Based Mandatory Fees

-The law governing the California State University provides that specific university fees defined as mandatory, such as a student association fee and a student center fee, may be established.
-A student association fee must be established upon a favorable vote of two-thirds of the students voting in an election held for this purpose (Education Code, Section 89300).
-The university President may adjust the student association fee only after the fee adjustment has been approved by a majority of students voting in a referendum established for that purpose.
-The required fee shall be subject to referendum at any time upon the presentation of a petition to the university President containing the signatures of 10 percent of the regularly enrolled students at the university.
-Student association fees support a variety of cultural and recreational programs, childcare centers, and special student support programs.
-A student body center fee may be established only after a fee referendum is held which approves by a two-thirds favorable vote the establishment of the fee (Education Code, Section 89304).
-Once bonds are issued, authority to set and adjust student center fees is governed by provisions of the State University Revenue Bond Act of 1947, including, but not limited to, Education Code sections 90012, 90027, and 90068.
+The law governing the California State University provides that specific campus fees defined as mandatory, such as a student body association fee and a student body center fee, may be established.
+A student body association fee must be established upon a favorable vote of two-thirds of the students voting in an election held for this purpose (Education Code, Section 89300).
+The university president may adjust the student body association fee only after the fee adjustment has been approved by a majority of students voting in a referendum established for that purpose.
+The required fee shall be subject to referendum at any time upon the presentation of a petition to the university president containing the signatures of 10 percent of the regularly enrolled students at the university.
+Student body association fees support a variety of cultural and recreational programs, childcare centers, and special student support programs.
+A student body center fee must be established upon a favorable vote of two-thirds of the students voting in an election held for this purpose (Education Code, Section 89304).
+Once bonds are issued, authority to set and adjust student body center fees is governed by provisions of the State University Revenue Bond Act of 1947, including, but not limited to, Education Code sections 90012, 90027, and 90068.
 A student success fee may be established or adjusted only after the university undertakes a rigorous consultation process and a fee referendum is held with a simple majority favorable vote (Education Code, Section 89712).
 The student success fee may be rescinded by a majority vote of the students only after six years have elapsed following the vote to implement the fee.

-The process to establish and adjust other university-based mandatory fees requires consideration by the university fee advisory committee and a consultation of student referendum process as established by California State University Student Fee Policy, Section III (or any successor policy).
-The university President may use consultation mechanisms if he/she determines that a referendum is not the best mechanism to achieve appropriate and meaningful consultation, and referendum is not required by the Education Code of Student Success Fee policy.
-Results of the referendum and the fee committee review are advisory to the university President.
-The President may adjust university-based mandatory fees but must request the Chancellor to establish a new mandatory fee.
-The President shall provide to the university fee advisory committee a report of all university-based mandatory fees.
-The university shall report annually to the Chancellor a complete inventory of all university-based mandatory fees.
+The process to establish and adjust other campus-based mandatory fees requires consideration by the campus fee advisory committee and a consultation or student referendum process as established by California State University Student Tuition and Fee Policy, Sections III & IV (or any successor policy).
+The university president may use consultation mechanisms if they determine that a referendum is not the best mechanism to achieve appropriate and meaningful consultation, and referendum is not required by the Education Code or Student Success Fee policy.
+Results of the referendum and the fee committee review are advisory to the university president.
+The president may adjust campus-based mandatory fees but must request the chancellor to establish a new mandatory fee.
+The president shall provide to the campus fee advisory committee a report of all campus-based mandatory fees.
+The university shall report annually to the chancellor a complete inventory of all campus-based mandatory fees.

-For more information or questions, please contact the System Budget Office in the CSU Chancellor’s Office at (562) 951-4560.
+For more information or questions, please contact the System Budget Office in the CSU Chancellor's Office at csubudgetoffice@calstate.edu or (562) 951-4560.

 Appendix F: Nondiscrimination Policy and Complaint Procedures